-TSP channel improvements would impact approximately 2 acres of terrestrial habitat in two areas, the proposed expansion to the existing turning basin adjacent to Brady Island and the eastern end of Barbours Cut Terminal, near Morgans Point.
-The Brady Island impact is approximately 0.4 acre of mowed grass and tree landscaping for Brady's Landing Restaurant and similar impacts to vegetated, armored shoreline at a scrap yard to the north.
-The alignment of the proposed basin expansion is preliminary and will be optimized in the next planning phase to reduce impacts to both properties as much as possible.
+NED Plan or LPP channel improvements would impact approximately 2 acres of terrestrial habitat in two areas, the proposed expansion to the existing turning basin adjacent to Brady Island and the eastern end of Barbours Cut Terminal, near Morgans Point.
+The Brady Island impact is approximately 0.4 acre of mowed grass and tree landscaping for Brady's Landing Restaurant site and similar impacts to vegetated, armored shoreline at a scrap yard to the north.
+The alignment of the proposed basin expansion is preliminary and will be optimized during PED to reduce impacts to both properties as much as possible.
 The impacted area of Morgans Point is approximately 1.5 acres.
 This area is existing parking and boat launch on NFS property with maintained vegetation.
 Both are areas where the revised toe of proposed project features will have slight impacts to land.
 Sheet piling would be used to minimize land impacts by allowing steeper slopes.
-There are several areas along the HSC above Morgans Point (north shore approximately 1097+80, and three areas associated with the proposed turning basin near station 775+00 [TB4 775+00]), and areas along the northern shores of the BSC, and the BCC that are within the footprint of the projected channel side sloping used for preliminary planning.
-Those terrestrial areas would be avoided by either more detailed geotechnical information and design during PED that would indicate an allowable steeper channel slope, or by adding sheet piling to allow more vertical slopes than the 3 horizontal:1 vertical side slopes used in the preliminary planning for the TSP.
-At the BSC, if indicated by more detailed geotechnical design and analysis during the PED phase, sheet piling would be placed along the northern shore to maintain the existing shoreline and adjacent wetlands.
-No significant adverse impacts on terrestrial vegetation of the 14 upland Pas listed in Table G1-16: Potential Dredged Material Placement Areas from anticipated construction or maintenance of TSP alternative over the next 50 years is expected.
+Along the HSC above Morgans Point (north shore approximately 1097+80), and areas along the northern shores of the BSC, and the BCC are within the footprint of the projected channel side sloping used for preliminary planning.
+However, geotechnical analysis during the Feasibility phase indicated allowable steeper channel slopes that reduced shoreline requiring structures such as sheet piling for stability.
+At the BSC, the geotechnical analysis documented in Appendix C, Engineering Appendix indicated only 800 feet of sheet piling in front of the San Jacinto Maritime College was necessary for the planned widening, avoiding other wetlands located along the northern shore.
+No significant adverse impacts on terrestrial vegetation of the 14 upland PAs listed in Table G1.4-2: Proposed Dredged Material Placement Areas from anticipated construction or maintenance of NED Plan or LPP alternative over the next 50 years is expected.
 The approximately 2 acres of terrestrial area that would be impacted are upland vegetation and located in industrialized or urban locations.
 No mitigation is anticipated for these impacts.